eml-eda/riscvsim-dpm/README.md

 ## pm_functions library

-To ease the development of firmwarefor this system a tiny higher level library has been developed.
+To ease the development of firmware for this system a tiny higher level library has been developed.
 The first part of the library contains the addresses at which the port of the component are mapped.

 ~~~c